saracen7/ngDialog/README.md

 * Always assigned a value of "document"

+## Known Issues

+* The current codebase does not allow for content that is taller than the page height as there is no interaction with scrollbar. https://github.com/likeastore/ngDialog/wiki/Scroll-Interactivity-Issue

 ## CDN

 _ngDialog_ is available for public on [cdnjs](http://cdnjs.com/libraries/ng-dialog).
 For example, please use following urls for version ``0.4.0``.